 – Tyvokka, on Qui-Gon Jinn

-While Gray Jedi display a lack of adherence to the light side of the force, they can call upon the dark side at any time without embracing it or succumbing to it’s evil.
-Typically, Gray Jedi oppose those who embrace the dark side of the force and those beings who were corrupted by it, even further, they are not up for consideration if they had been redeemed after falling to the dark side.
+While Gray Jedi display a lack of adherence to the light side, they can call upon the dark side at any time without embracing it or succumbing to it’s evil.
+Typically, Gray Jedi oppose those who embrace the dark side of the force and those beings who were corrupted by it, even further, they are not up for consideration if they had been vindicated after falling to the dark side.

 It’s important to note that the term Gray Jedi does not refer to Force users who believe there is no dark side of the Force, those such individuals were instead followers of the Potentium.
 Potentium are important group in this discussion, as they had a particular way of viewing the Force as a whole without dividing it into light/dark sides.
 They used the term also to refer to the Force itself, instead of the more common verbiage to most of the galaxy, “The Force.”
 They claim that what others called the light side of the Force is actually just the Force itself, which they deem an inherently good thing.